cdepeuter/dsi-waterquality-data/README.md

 To add more sources, a few updates need to be made.
 * In flask-app/app.py, add a new route and html template for the new country (https://github.com/cdepeuter/dsi-waterquality-data/blob/master/flask-app/app.py#L97)
-* In flask-app/app.py, under `with app.app_context()` load the cleaned data and add parameter colors as is done for the China and South Africa sources (https://github.com/cdepeuter/dsi-waterquality-data/blob/master/flask-app/app.py#L20)
+* In flask-app/app.py, under `with app.app_context()` load the cleaned data and add an array for the parameters of interest and for these parameters add colors as is done for the China and South Africa sources (https://github.com/cdepeuter/dsi-waterquality-data/blob/master/flask-app/app.py#L20)
-* In flask-app/app.py add a new API for the country in the same format as china and South Africa (https://github.com/cdepeuter/dsi-waterquality-data/blob/master/flask-app/app.py#L122)
+* In flask-app/app.py add a new API for the country in the same format as china and South Africa (https://github.com/cdepeuter/dsi-waterquality-data/blob/master/flask-app/app.py#L120)
 * Under flask-app/static/src/components/ add a new Layer for that country, in the same format as ChinaLayer.js and SouthAfricaLayer.js.
-You can copy one of those files and that needs to be changed are the country specific lines (lat/long, dataurl, Station layer params, and Layer/file names.) (https://github.com/cdepeuter/dsi-waterquality-data/blob/master/flask-app/static/src/components/ChinaLayer.js)
+You can copy one of those files and all that needs to be changed are the country specific lines (lat/long, dataurl, Station layer params, and Layer/file names.) (https://github.com/cdepeuter/dsi-waterquality-data/blob/master/flask-app/static/src/components/ChinaLayer.js)
 * In flask-app/static/src/components/Legend.js, add country and label tags to the Component state.
 The country tag should mirror the html file route, and the labelTag should mirror the country prop in the new <Country>Layer.js component.
+This is so the new country appears in the dropdown.

+Thats it!

 ## Setting up docker image (not required)